Jason Van Nest

 • JAVA program to apply standards from Allen’s Architect’s Studio Companion in a parametric design setting.

-• Graphic User Interface (Design) to prioritize visualization of key design constraints during evolving phases of skyscraper design.
+• Graphic User Interface (design) to prioritize visualization of key design constraints during evolving phases of skyscraper design.

 2011

-Principal Investigater
+Principal Investigator

-NYIT IRSC Grant
+IRSC Grant

 “Thatch for the 21st Century.”